snarlferb/u/README.md

   Advance metrics define the spacing between glyphs when rendering text.
 These are primarily concerned w/ horizontal text layout:
-  - Advance Width: The horizontal distance from the current pen position to the next pen position.
+  - Advance Width starts at the leftmost edge of the glyph's bounding box (as a reference point) to the next pen position.
+It ends at a calculated point that defines the total horizontal space the glyph consumes, (including its visual width) and any extra spacing.
   - Left Bearing (lbearing): The distance from the current pen position to the leftmost point of the glyph (xMin)
   - Right Bearing (rbearing): The distance from the current pen position to the rightmost point of the glyph (xMax)